nmlau/DrawCLI/README.md

 This is my first time using python beyond a quick one off interview question

+ArgParse has replaced the deprecated Python 2.x OptParse

+Biggest bug I ran into: naming parseArg() return value test instead of input..."typeerror 'builtin_function_or_method' object has no attribute '__getitem__'"

 ==================== Todo ====================

+add tests
+comment

+Done:
+change to parseArgs
+input validation should ignore caps
+.gitignore *.pyc files
 clean up output
 need to print | when going vertically

-input validation should ignore cpas comment

-Done:
-.gitignore *.pyc files

 ==================== Learned ====================

+str.lower() is faster than the alternative (strcmp?) for ignoring case

 False not false
 int() and str() to cast

-print('.'), # this will still print a space, but not a newline
+print('.'), # this will still print a space, but not a newline But I like this one more to get rid of space
+>>> for i in xrange(20):
+...     s += 'a'
+...
+>>> print s
+aaaaaaaaaaaaaaaaaaaa

 SO link, http://goo.gl/qlnvsi
 If by "array" you actually mean a Python list, you can use